snpsuen/Kubeflow_quickstart/README.md

 In this lab, we will walk you through the steps of uplifting a sample Pytorch deep learning notebook to Kubeflow on a shoestring, so to speak:
 * Minimal Kubeflow ecosystem: Kubeflow Pipeline + Kubeflow Trainer V2
 * Small footprint: Kind Kubernetes(1.32 or later) on a compute instance or VM, etc of 4GB memory and 20GB free disk space
-* A working Pytorch notebook on Google Colab or Jupyter.
+* A working Pytorch notebook on Google Colab or Jupyter

-The exercise is ready to serve as a entry template for extension to other Kubflow compoents like Katib, Model Registry and more complicated train jobs,
+The exercise may serve as a entry template for future extension to other Kubflow compoents like Katib, Model Registry or more complicated train jobs,

 ### TL; DR